Accidental 911 Calls

 - Calls made by persons with psychiatric problems or while they are under the influence of alcohol or narcotics

-Equipment malfunctions occasionally leads to misdialed 911 calls.
-Sometimes during a rain storm the rain enters a phone line through a hole in insulation (rodents and animals chew holes through it) and creates static in the line.
+- Equipment malfunctions occasionally lead to misdialed 911 calls.
+Sometimes during a rain storm water enters a phone line through a hole in insulation (rodents and animals chew holes through it) and creates static in the line.
 This static can cause an event similar to a short circuit that results in a dial to 911.
 Wireless home phones are also popular 911 callers.
-During the late 1990's several phones dialed 911 when their batteries ran low from being off the receiver.

-To help prevent accidental calls, do not program your phones with a short-cut key or auto-dialer to 911.
-If you are using a cell phone, make sure the emergency call feature is turned off and use either a flip phone or lock your keypad before putting the phone where keys may be pressed accidentally (like a pocket or purse).
+- To help prevent accidental calls, do not program your phones with a short-cut key or auto-dialer to 911.
 Teach children that they should only call 911 in an emergency (see our children's page for more info).

 125 Sixth Street